Availability is subject to underwriting and state approval.

 What defines disability?

 Individual disability insurance offers choices when it comes to the definition of disability.
-The basic definition is of the modified "own-occupation" type, where, due to injury or illness, a person is disabled if they are unable to perform material and substantial duties of their own occupation and not working.
-The not working requirement can be waived, for additional cost, by adding true occupation or residual/partial riders to the policy.
+The base policy definition is generally the "modified" own-occupation type, where, due to injury or illness, a person is disabled if they are unable to perform material and substantial duties of their own occupation and not working.
+The not working requirement can be waived, for additional cost, by adding a true occupation rider or residual/partial loss of income rider to the policy, which offer work choices.

-It is common for individual policies to have both riders (true own occupation and residual/partial) so that the insured is in a position to take advantage of whichever definition is best at the time of claim.
+It is possible to have both riders (true own occupation and residual/partial loss of income) on the same policy so that the insured is in a position to take advantage of whichever definition is best at the time of claim.
+If one must choose between the two for budget reasons, residual/partial loss of income is the more important due to the flexibility of work choices.

 When do disability benefits start?